ajsousas/dev-playground/README.md

 *   A Linux environment (Ubuntu)
 *   Git
 *   VS Code Server (code-server) - a web-based IDE
-*   Fluxbox window manager - a lightweight graphical interface
-*   VNC server - for remote access to the GUI

 The presenter will create a `Dockerfile` that builds upon this base, adding the necessary languages, libraries, and tools for the session.
 Participants simply need to obtain the `Dockerfile` and run it.